docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 Tests are split into two categories:

 - **`test/tests/parallel/`:** Multiple test files are run concurrently to reduce the required time to complete the test suite.
 A test file will presently run it's own defined test-cases in a sequential order.
 - **`test/tests/serial/`:** Each test file is queued up to run sequentially.
-Tests that are unable to be support being run concurrently belong here.
+Tests that are unable to support running concurrently belong here.

 Parallel tests are further partitioned into smaller sets.
 If your system has the resources to support running more than one of those sets at a time this is perfectly ok (_our CI runs tests by distributing the sets across multiple test runners_).
 Care must be taken not to mix running the serial tests while a parallel set is also running; this is handled for you when using `make tests`.